 There are better and easier ways to share large files.
 Here are some quick tips for sending files over 25mb, without having to put in some overtime.

 1. Compress the File

+Depending on the source file, compressing a file can sometimes drastically reduce the file size.
 You can easily compress PDFs using any number of free PDF compressors.
 A simple search engine check will load the many free applications you can use.
 There are also compressors available for photos.
 For most file compressors, you must simply upload the file and, in a short period of time, you will have a compressed output file to save on your desktop.

 2. Zip the File